SUSE/skuba/ci/infra/testrunner/README.md

   -t, --terraform-apply
                         deploy nodes for cluster in your configured platform e.g) openstack, vmware.
-The number of master/workers can be specified with the --master --worker parameters -c, --create-skuba
+The number of master/workers can be specified with the --master and --worker parameters
-                        create skuba environment
+  -c, --create-skuba    create skuba environment
                         {workspace}/go/src/github.com/SUSE/skuba and build
                         skuba in that directory
   -b, --bootstrap       bootstrap k8s cluster with deployed nodes in your
                         platform
   -k, --status          check K8s cluster status
-  -a, --add-nodes       add nodes in k8s cluster.
+  -a, --add-node        add node in k8s cluster.
 Requires specifying --master
-                        and/or --worker options
+                        or --worker options
-  -r, --remove-nodes    remove nodes in k8s cluster.
+  -r, --remove-node     remove node in k8s cluster.
 Requires specifying
-                        --master and/or --worker options -l, --log             gather logs from nodes
+                        --master or --worker options -l, --log             gather logs from nodes
   -v YAML_PATH, --vars YAML_PATH
                         path for platform yaml file.
 Default is vars/openstack.yaml in
                         {workspace}/ci/infra/testrunner. eg) -v
                         vars/myconfig.yaml
-  -m NUM_MASTER, --master NUM_MASTER
+  -R {master,worker}, --role {master,worker}
+                        role of the node to be added or deleted. eg: --role master
+  -n NODE, --node NODE  ode to be added or deleted. eg: -n 0 -m MASTER_COUNT, --master-count MASTER_COUNT
-                        number of masters to deployed, add or delete. eg: -m 2 -w NUM_WORKER, --worker NUM_WORKER
+                        number of masters nodes to be deployed. eg: -m 2 -w WORKER_COUNT, --worker-count WORKER_COUNT
-                        number of workers to deploy, add or delete. eg: -w 2
+                        number of workers nodes to be deployed. eg: -w 2
 ```